Mangbiang/Mangbiang/README.md

 - 👋 Hi, I’m @ Mangbiang Eide
-- 👀 I’m a aspiring safety personnel
+- 👀 An aspiring safety, environment and food safety personnel
 - 🌱 I’m currently working as HSEQ Supervisor with Kainantu Support Services Limited, K92 Gold Mine
 - 💞️ I’m looking open to work with aspiring/experienced safety personnels
 - 📫 How to reach me ...